VirologyCharite/csd3-pipeline/README.md

 because they all source the `common.sh` file, which in turn sources the settings files (if they exist).

-#### Setting the sample type
+#### Easy setting of the sample type

-As a convenience (and for backwards compatibility) you can use `bin/set-sample-type.sh` to set the type of a sample.
+As a convenience (and for backwards compatibility) you can use `./set-sample-type.sh` to set the type of a sample.
 This just results in a line being placed in the `sample-settings.sh` file:

 This only needs to be done if some of the samples should make a human